0 – 20k+ Per Month SEO Website Case Study (Inc. Screenshots)

 I can’t stress the importance of planning things up front before you start out in your website ranking journey.

-Before we started this website, we planned the keywords and got a clear idea of exactly what we could earn from those and we also looked into the competition of each keyword.
-If you haven’t checked out my How Many Links Do I Need To Build Guide, then you should definitely read that after this case study!
+Before I started this website, I planned the keywords and got a clear idea of exactly what we could earn from those and I also looked into the competition of each keyword.
+If you haven’t checked out my competitor backlink analysis guide, then you should definitely read that after this case study!
 A lot of the info in there was what I used to analyse the competitions links.

-Michael and I planned everything – we understood the exact pages that we were going to launch, we narrowed in on every possible competitor to steal keywords and we knew up-front estimated costs on what we would need to spend in order to get the results that we were looking for.
+I planned everything – I understood the exact pages that we were going to launch, I narrowed in on every possible competitor to steal keywords and we knew up-front estimated costs on what we would need to spend in order to get the results that we were looking for.

 Carefully planning will reduce risk and give you a realistic view as to what you need to do and how you’re going to get there.